jhcheung/trubya-rails/README.md

 ### Running on local machine

-First, install the dependencies of the app by running the following command in the root directory:
+First, install the dependencies of the app/set up the database by running the following commands in the root directory:

 ```
 bundle install

+rake db:migrate

 ```